Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 - You default on the loan

-Since term life insurance policy does not include a cash-value component, it is useless to the lender in the event of default.
+Since a term life insurance policy does not include a cash-value component, it is useless to the lender in the event of default.
 For this reason, many lenders require a permanent policy over a term plan for the collateral assignment.

 Joe wants to set up a web-designing business and needs a loan of $55,000 to get started.
 He owns a permanent life insurance plan with a death benefit of $100,000 and a cash value of $62,000.
 Joe approaches the bank for a loan and offers his policy as collateral, which the lender accepts.
-Since the borrowed amount is less than the policy’s cash value, the lender knows it would get back its money if Joe defaults.
+Since the borrowed amount is less than the policy’s cash value, the lender knows it will get back its money if Joe defaults.

 And if he passes away before the loan is repaid in full, the lender would get first digs at the death benefit.
 Also, because both the death benefit and cash value exceed the loan amount, Joe’s beneficiaries would still receive a cash payment after his death, even if he passes without repaying a cent.